 The Scheme was initially for a period of one year spread over two Financial Years 2019-20 and 2020-21 at a total outlay of Rs.
 767.25 Cr. with Rs.
 474 Cr. as Central Share to be met from Nirbhaya Fund.
 In FY 2019-20, Rs.
 140 Cr and in FY 2020-21, Rs.160.00 Cr and in FY 2021-22, Rs.134.56 Cr was released to States as Central Share.
 The Cabinet further approved the continuation of the Scheme of FTSCs for two years i.e. up to March, 2023 with a total budgetary outlay of Rs.
 1572.86 Cr. with Rs.971.70 Cr. as central share.

-As on Sept 2022, 732 FTSCs including 412 exclusive POCSO Courts are functional in 28 States / UTs which disposed more than 1,20,000 pending cases.
-During the financial year 2022-23, a total of Rs.
-53.55 Cr. has been released as Central share of funds for the functioning of such FTSCs in the States/UTs.
+As on January 2023, 764 FTSCs including 411 exclusive POCSO Courts are functional in 28 States / UTs which have disposed of more than 1,44,000 pending cases.
+During the current financial year 2022-23, a total of Rs.
+198.77 Cr. has been released as Central share of funds for the functioning of such FTSCs in the States/UTs.

 For the robust implementation of the Scheme, this Department has created an online monitoring framework for monthly monitoring of case statistics.
 Regular review meetings with the Registrar Generals of High Courts and State functionaries are being undertaken.